-Ш Stockpile supplies in a central room far from windows.
+Stockpile supplies in a central room far from windows.
+Close windows, doors, and blinds.
 Install hurricane shutters (see page 13).
-In the event that you don't have hurricane shutters, use plywood to reinforce windows and doors.
-Fill up bathtubs and containers with clean water.
+In the event that you don't have hurricane shutters, use plywood to Keep mobile devices turned off except when you need to use them.
+This will help to conserve battery. reinforce windows and doors.
+Use your weather radio to check for updates.
+3 Fill up bathtubs and containers with clean water.
 This water should not be used for drinking: it is for washing and sanitary purposes (such as flushing the toilet).
-Keep bottled water on hand for drinking.
+Keep bottled water on hand for drinking .
+If damage to your home occurs and you have gas utilities, immediately extinguish all open flames (such as candles or other sources).
+Keep a carbon monoxide detector on hand to check for potential exposure to gas.
 If you have propane tanks on hand, ensure that they're stored securely for use after the storm abates.
-Charge cell phones and computers in advance.
+Stick to the innermost room of your home.
+This central room should be free of windows and as far from the exterior of your Charge cell phones and computers in advance. home as possible.
 Unplug any appliances not in use.
 Check that your weather radio is working and that you have extra batteries.
 Ensure that you have adequate gas to run your generator (if applicable).